luckydonald/pytg/README.md

 help(Sender.get_self)  # get help for a specific command
 ```

-This is also availabe as [generated documentation](https://github.com/luckydonald/pytg/blob/master/DOCUMENTATION.md) here on github.
+This is also available as [generated documentation](https://github.com/luckydonald/pytg/blob/master/DOCUMENTATION.md) here on github.
 Also have a look at the [Changelog](https://github.com/luckydonald/pytg/blob/master/CHANGELOG.md#changelog) to see what's going on.

 To generate the documentation yourself: